 It’s Valentine’s Day.
 A day that has always felt to me like a made up “holiday” so greeting card companies and flower and chocolate sales can get their annual boost.
 But it’s also a day a massacre was named after, so there you go.

 I met Wil on New Years’ Eve of 1995 (I wrote that story here about 6 weeks ago.
-If you missed it, you can go look.
-It’s ok, I’ll wait.
-Done?
-Ok, good.)
+If you missed it, you can read it here.
 We spent pretty much all of our free time together for the first 6 weeks after we met, but had never gone on a date just the two of us.
 I wasn’t about to have Valentine’s Day be the first official date because it felt like too much pressure to give the perfect gift.
 (For the record, our first official date was February 17th because by that time, the pressure was off.)
 After surviving our first fake holiday together, we vowed never to get each other anything for Valentine’s Day.